gc-ghub/gaurav-cloud-native-devops-portfolio/README.md

-# 🚀 Cloud-Native DevOps Portfolio: MERN on AWS EKS with Istio & ArgoCD
+# 🚀 My Cloud-Native DevOps Portfolio based on MERN deployed on AWS EKS with Istio & ArgoCD

 A complete **production-ready Cloud-Native DevOps Portfolio** featuring a **MERN stack** application deployed on **AWS EKS** with advanced cloud-native technologies.
 This project demonstrates enterprise-grade microservices architecture, service mesh capabilities, GitOps practices, and CI/CD automation — inspired by Istio's Bookinfo Application but taken to the next level.

+---

 ## 📋 Table of Contents